 Whilst I encourage you to choose an email agency that is transparent with their pricing, you should expect prices to vary to some degree.
 No two projects are the same, so they have to be priced accordingly - don't view this as a negative, as it shows commitment to working together.

-I personally avoid any day-rate pricing or per-hour costing and at Enchant we've always worked to fixed costs with our customers.
+I personally avoid any day-rate pricing or per-hour costing and at Enchant we've always worked to fixed transparent costs with our customers.
 There are a number of reasons for this, but the primary reasons are to work to scope and provide clients with fixed costs.
 If you are working with an agency based on a time estimate, paying the email agency by day rate and they burn through the time, you may have to go and find more budget in order to complete the work.
 I just don't see how this serves the customer well - no one wants variable costs in any part of their organisation and in marketing, well I don't know how you can manage a marketing department with unknown variable costs.

 Retainers are usually the way to go...